urospenezic/my-obsidian-notes-md/ASP.NET Learning Notes/ASP.NET Core/Entity Framework Core/Migrations.md

 So if i add a new property to my model class, i can run dotnet migrations add 'commit message' and then dotnet ef database update to create a db

 dotnet ef database update --startup-project ../../ProjectReferencePath -> useful in case of models being in a separate project

+**dotnet ef migrations has-pending-model-changes -> check if your entity changes have broken a db and require a new migration